saraimmtech/saraimmtech.github.io/README.md

 - How did analog rules compare to coding rules?
   - analogue rules: Done physicaly by hand therfore it's imperfect but organic, it's time consuming, not really flexibal (Hard to change once started), when there is randomness it's mostly by acident, it has texture and "personality" because the rules lived in the artist hands
-  - coding rules: Executed digitally by algorithms, precise until you ad randomness, Easy to tweak parameters or generate variations instantly, feels calculated/ clean -> no personality, because even the randomness is calculated at some point
+  - coding rules: Executed digitally by algorithms, precise until you add randomness, Easy to tweak parameters or generate variations instantly, feels calculated/ clean -> no personality, because even the randomness is calculated at some point

 - Where did ambiguity or randomness lead to surprising results?
   - it brings unique visual effects
     > "When you write a program, it’s going to be executed the same way every single time.
-So if you define a system like this where things can happen at random, as the creator, you can be surprised by your own program, which is really great."
+So if you define a system like this where things can happen at random, as the creator, you can be surprised by your own program, which is really great." - Jared Tarbell
-Jared Tarbell

 - Which historical examples inspired you?
   - untiteld, Vera Molnár, 1985